vaultman765/spiritual_formation_project/meditations/arc_passion_of_christ.md

 2. Her motherhood expands to include the Church at the Cross.
 3. She suffers with Christ — not passively, but as co-sufferer in faith.

+#### 💬 Ejaculatory Prayer

+**O Mary, Mother of Sorrows, form Christ in me.**

 #### 🗣️ Colloquy

 Mother, I stand with you beneath the Cross.
 Teach me to suffer without resisting love.
 Let me receive the Church into my heart as you did.

-#### 💬 Ejaculatory Prayer

-**O Mary, Mother of Sorrows, form Christ in me.**

-#### 🔨 Resolution
+#### 🔨 Resolution (Optional)

 Today I will embrace one sorrow silently — offering it with Mary for the Church.